-Actuariar Assumptions (Cont Pre-Retirement Mortality Pub.
+Actuarial Assumptions (Con Pre-Retirement Mortality rement Mortality Pub.
 T.H.
-2000 Employee (Male and Female weighted by headcount) as published by the Society of Actuaries; previously RP-2014 Employee (Male and Female weighted by amount) as published by the Society of Actuaries was assumed Post-Retirement Mortality Pub.
+2000 Employee (Male and Female weighted headcount) as published by the Society of Actuaries; previously RP-2014 Employee (Male and Female weighted by amount) as published by the Society of Actuaries was assumed Post-Retirement Mortality Pub.
 T.H.
-2000 Healthy Annuitant (Male and Female weighted by headcount) as published by the Society of Actuaries; previously RP-2014 Healthy Annuitant (Male and Female weighted by amount) as published by the Society of Actuaries was assumed Mortality Improvement Scale MP-2018 (Male and Female) as published by the Society of Actuaries, fully generational; previously Scale MP-2016 (Male and Female) as published by the Society of Actuaries, fully generational, was used Turnover Before Retirement Actuary's Turnover Table T-5; the following are sample rates: Age Rate 25 7.7% 40 5.2% 55 0.9% Retiree Coverage It is assumed that 65% of future retirees will participate in the , retiree medical program.
-All current participating retirees are assumed to continue participation in the medical program.
-Spouse Coverage 80% of future retirees are assumed to be married and 15% of spouses will participate in the retiree medical program.
-The spouse is assumed to be the opposite sex and the same age as the employee.
-All current participating souses are assumed to continue participation in the medical program.
-Spouses were assumed to be the opposite sex and the same age as retirees, if spouse ages were not available.
-Inclusion of Valuation Employees hired after the Valuation Date are not include in the valuation.
+2000 Healthy Annuitant (Male and Female weighted by headcount) as published by the Society of Actuaries; previously RP-2014 Healthy Annuitant (Male and Female weighted by amount) as published by the Society of Actuaries was assumed Mortality Improvement Scale MP-2018 (Male and Female) as published by the Society of Actuaries, fully generational; previously Scale MP-2016 (Male and Female) as published by the Society of Actuaries, fully generational, was used Turnover Before Retirement Actuary's Turnover Table T-5; t the following are sample rates: Age Rate 25 40 55 7.7% 5.2% 0.9% Retiree Coverage retiree medical program. ture retirees will participate in the rees are assumed to continue Spouse Coverage 80% of future retirees are as spouses will participate in the spouse is assumed to be the the employee. sumed to be married and 15% of le retiree medical program.
+The opposite sex and the same age as participation in the medical pro be the opposite sex and the sa were not available. uses are assumed to continue ogram.
+Spouses were assumed to ame age as retirees, if spouse ages Inclusion of Valuation Employees hired after the Val valuation. uation Date are not include in the